What’s the difference between this program and Tara’s regular Playing Big program?

 If the Facilitators Training is not for you but you are interested in the general Playing Big program, click here to sign up

 to receive updates and information on that program.

 What’s the schedule?

-We are currently in session with the Facilitators Training running from October 15, 2018 through May 3, 2019.
+We are currently in session with the Facilitators Training running from October 2018 through May 2019.
 Our next session will begin in May 2019, and a second session in October 2019.
 Sign up below to get on the advanced notice list and you’ll be first to know when registration opens again (plus get early bird discounts!).

 What if I can’t attend the live sessions?

 All of our sessions will be recorded and posted within 24 hours, available as video and audio recordings.
 We also provide full written transcripts.
 If you’re not able to attend our lab calls, you can always connect with another participant in our community forum and practice together at your convenience.
 We provide lab call materials that you can use together at any time.